sokomishalov/memeory/README.md

 This is just another pet project.
 There is no rocket science inside.

-### Backend
+### Backend side

 There is the scheduler which is requesting for a batch of memes from different sources.
 Most of meme providers are scrapers.
 The list of implemented meme sources looks like this so far:
 - [reddit](https://www.reddit.com)